Alex427427427/infinite_portrait/README.md

 HOW TO RUN:

-1. clone repo, open folder of repo. (may take a while due to music files)
+1. clone repository to somewhere on your laptop, then open folder of repo.
+	(may take a while due to music files
+	To clone a repository, copy the link, open a terminal at a desired folder and input: git clone [the link you copied]
+	)
-2. Double click .exe file.
+3. Double click .exe file.

 No need to fullscreen, it's been taken care of.
 In fact it's better to leave the size as it is.